DICE-UNC/jargon/README.md

 ## News

-Maintenance release of Jargon to support REST and WebDav
+Maintenance release of Jargon to support REST and WebDav.
+This release consists mostly of many small tweaks, fixes, and additional tests accumulated since the last Jargon release, and represents 'house cleaning' before rolling in SSL transport security.

 https://github.com/DICE-UNC/jargon/milestones/mx%20for%20rest/webdav%20-%204.0.2.5